 This study has several limitations.
 First, this was a retrospective, single-center study.
 Furthermore, we could not follow-up some patients, although the number of such patients was low (7.6%, 10/131).
 Second, very few ESD procedures were performed in this series.
 To confirm our present findings and promote the standardization of ER for SNADETs, future studies should have multi-center sampling and a prospective design.

-In conclusion, this study suggests that ER would provide good long-term outcomes in the patients with SNADETs, albeit the high incidence of adverse events associated with ESD.
-EMR should be a first line treatment for SNADETs especially small lesions.
+In conclusion, this study suggests that ER would provide good long-term outcomes in patients with SNADETs, albeit a high incidence of adverse events is associated with ESD.
+EMR should be a first-line treatment for SNADETs, especially small lesions.

 ARTICLE HIGHLIGHTS